 This topic provides an overview of the major milestones and achievements of Alibaba Cloud MaxCompute.

-|2014-07||MaxCompute was released as a commercial service to completely replace open-source systems.|
+- In July 2014, ODPS was released as a commercial service to completely replace open source systems.

-- In November 2018, Alibaba Cloud, represented by MaxCompute, DataWorks, and AnalyticDB, was positioned as a contender in Cloud Data Warehouse (CDW) in Forrester Wave's "Cloud Data Warehouse Report Q4 2018".
+- In November 2018, Alibaba Cloud, represented by MaxCompute, DataWorks, and AnalyticDB, was positioned as a contender in Cloud Data Warehouse (CDW) in Forrester Wave™ Cloud Data Warehouse, Q4 2018.

-- In March 2018, MaxCompute made into the big data service list of Forrester's "Cloud Data Warehouse Report Q1 2018 ".
+- In March 2018, MaxCompute made it onto the big data service list of Forrester Wave™ Cloud Data Warehouse, Q1 2018.

-- In March 2018, Gartner released its "Data Management Solutions for Analytics Magic Quadrant (MQ)" report.
-Alibaba Cloud entered the Gartner's Magic Quadrant as a cloud service provider.
+- In March 2018, Gartner released its "2017 Magic Quadrant for Data Management Solutions for Analytics (DMSA) Magic Quadrant (MQ)" report.
+Alibaba Cloud entered the Magic Quadrant as a cloud service provider.